Teichlab/tracer/README.md

 		[kallisto_options]
 		base_transcriptome = /path/to/kallisto/transcriptome

 Location of the transcriptome fasta file to which the specific TCR sequences will be appended from each cell.
 Can be downloaded from http://bio.math.berkeley.edu/kallisto/transcriptomes/ and many other places.
+This must be a plain-text fasta file so decompress it if necessary (files from the Kallisto link are gzipped).

 ##Using TraCeR##
 Tracer has two modes *assemble* and *summarise*.